 Although most dogs recover within 15 to 24 hours of exposure, it’s still a good idea to call your vet if your dog’s been exposed to marijuana.

 Although marijuana is dangerous for dogs, Cannabidiol, known as CBD, an extract from cannabis or hemp plants, treats ailments including pain, anxiety, skin problems, epilepsy, cancer, and more.
-CBD products for dogs can be oils, capsules, treats, creams, or sprays.
+Products for dogs, like flawless CBD, can be oils, capsules, treats, creams, or sprays.